 - Whether it charges its smash attacks before using them

 So as you can see, FPs are highly customizable and can be changed in a number of meaningful ways.
-That being said, FPs do not save matchup experience, so they cannot learn to change their behavior against specific opponents.
+That being said, FPs do not save matchup experience, so they can’t learn to change their behavior against specific opponents.
 This, in turn, means that FPs will behave exactly the same regardless of the character they are facing.
 If you’ve trained a projectile-heavy amiibo, it won’t stop using them even against a foe who uses a reflecting move at a high frequency.
 Generally speaking, FPs learn more from what they do to you than what you do to them.
 This means that if a Terry amiibo hits you with Crack Shoot when it’s only Level 10, it’s most likely going to have a problem with using too many Crack Shoot attacks later on.
 Now that we’ve covered the basics, then, it’s time to talk about the best practices when training an FP and what you should avoid doing at all costs!

 As you train your FP, there are several strategies you should employ that apply to almost every character.
 For the best possible result, you should mirror match your FP until it reaches Level 50 — this means you need to play as the character that is your amiibo.
-If you’re training a DLC fighter but don’t have the corresponding Fighters Pass, that’s a bit of an issue.
+If you’re training a DLC fighter but don’t have the corresponding Fighter Pass, that’s a bit of an issue.
 As mentioned in the last section, FPs don’t save matchup experience, so your best bet is to mirror match it so that both of you have access to the exact same tools.
 Assuming you’re able to mirror match it, here’s a list of everything you should keep in mind as you train:

 - Keep the FP’s learning on.
 This is a bit of an obvious one, sorry!
 If you’re fighting the FP and want its behavior to change, make sure its learn toggle is switched on.
 You can find this toggle in the settings section of the amiibo menu.
-Leveling up an FP takes a long time, so if you fight it with learning on until somewhere around Level 30, you can actually toggle learning off.
+Leveling up an FP takes a long time, so if you fight it with learning on until somewhere around Level 30, you can actually toggle its learning off.
 Then you can level it up against CPUs or other FPs so that its level increases, but its training values stay the same.
 As stated previously, an amiibo’s base CPU will still level up even with learning off, so don’t worry!

 - Don’t train your FP against CPUs, other FPs, or in matches with more than one additional player.
 That is, you shouldn’t do any of these with the FP’s learning still on.
 If its learning is off, then it’s fine!
 You want to be in direct control of the moves and behaviors your FP learns, and that’s not possible if you have it fight other CPU-controlled characters with its learning still on.
 FPs are easily overwhelmed in matches containing more than 2 total players.
 If there are more than 2 FPs in any given match, there’s a small possibility that they all freeze and just stand there forever.
 So be careful!

 - Walk, don’t run.
-If you’re training an FP with the intent of eventually using it in amiibo tournaments, you shouldn’t run at all if possible.
+If you’re training an FP with the intent of eventually using it in amiibo tournaments, you shouldn’t run or dash at all if possible.
 If trained to dash too often, FPs can get hasty and they’ll occasionally run right into an opponent’s attack.
 By teaching it to walk instead, it can “think” more clearly and choose to utilize a defensive option such as blocking or dodging instead.
 Do note; even if you teach your FP to walk at all times, it may still dash to catch up to an opponent who has just been launched far away.
 That’s fine — as long as the FP walks when it’s close to its enemy, you’re good to go.
 If you’re training a Raid Boss, you can disregard this particular note and teach it to dash around anyway.

 - Be careful when giving your FP Spirits, too.
-Each Spirit your FP inherits changes its training data.
+Each Spirit your amiibo inherits changes its training data.
 So if you were to train an FP to Level 50 and then give it a bunch of Spirits, its behavior would drastically change — often to something unfavorable.
 Some Spirits can cause FPs to hold their smash attacks forever, and some cause uncontrollable taunting (including the Meloetta Support Spirit, which is specifically known to do that).

 - Don’t taunt too often.
 Or at least, keep taunting to a minimum.
 Some FPs go a little crazy when taught to taunt.
-Kirby, in particular, is known to occasionally stop fighting and just say “Hi!” over and over again until somebody attacks him.
+Kirby, in particular, is known to occasionally stop fighting altogether and just say “Hi!” over and over again until somebody attacks him.
 If you don’t mind your FP spamming its taunts, though, feel free to go wild!

 - Let your FP hit you with moves you want it to use.
-You might need to do some pause-buffering to make sure you know which move your FP is about to use.
+You might need to do some pause-buffering to make sure you know which move your FP is about to use, though.
 By letting yourself get hit, you’re not teaching it to leave itself vulnerable — you’re actually teaching it to use the attack it just hit you with more often.
 Of course, you should use attacks against the FP too, but letting yourself get hit is just as important.

 That’s a lot of instructions to follow, right?
-It might appear overwhelming at first – and it kind of is – but with practice, you’ll eventually be able to follow all of these rules without even thinking about them!
+It might appear overwhelming at first – and it kind of is – but with practice, you’ll eventually be able to follow all of these “rules” without even thinking about them!
 Training a tournament-optimal FP is somewhat jarring if you’ve never done so before, but we’re happy to help!
 If you have any questions, you can join our Discord server and ask away.
 Otherwise, let’s continue on to the final section.

 AI Flaws & Exploits

-It’s safe to say, then, that the strongest Figure Players are ones who can be easily trained to take advantage of the game’s exploitable AI.
+It’s safe to say, then, that the strongest Figure Player characters are ones who can be easily trained to take advantage of the game’s exploitable AI.
 That’s why you’ve got fighters like Incineroar and King K. Rool at the top of our tier list: their movesets are difficult for AI opponents to counter.
 If you’re raising your FP to fight human opponents, though, you don’t have to focus on “AI breaker” moves.
 In that case, you’re better off focusing on things like grabs and tilts and fast attacks.
 Humans are generally much better at dodging smash attacks and command grabs, which are otherwise the go-to options against Figure Players.

 If you would like to read more amiibo training guides, please follow this link.